0xfffcf/RuneScape3-API/README.md

 > # Setup.

 ```
-Download the latest realese on github and add it to your java project.
+Build the source code to .jar and place it into the plugin kraken's folder
 ```

 <br/>